In This Article

 Everyone loves a great return on investment, but unless you have access to the customer’s numbers you can’t really calculate their ROI.
 So, your estimates are either theoretical or based on another customer’s results.
 Just show the costs without hiding anything, and let the customer calculate their own ROI.

-The best way to show and ROI is to “Dollarize” your offer.
+The best way to show an ROI is to “Dollarize” your offer.
 This means to make a list of all the elements and characteristics of your offer and show exactly how much each of those is worth.

 For example, say that it takes 2 hours to manually complete a task at a cost of $100 per hour.
 If you have a tool that saves me 2 hours of work, then you’ve saved me $200.
-If you’re selling this product for $47, then this isagreat return on investment
+If you’re selling this product for $47, then this is a great return on investment.

 10. Unbelievable